huggingface/datasets/docs/README.md

 ```

 Note that we always omit the "defaults to \`None\`" when None is the default for any argument.
 Also note that even
-if the first line describing your argument type and its default gets long, you can't break it on several lines.
+if the first line describing your argument type and its default gets long, you can't break it into several lines.
 You can
 however write as many lines as you want in the indented description (see the example above with `input_ids`).

 #### Writing a multi-line code block